dougdyson/polylog/README.md

 * Gauging comprehension is difficult
 * Measuring progress is difficult
 * Improvement opporuntities can be challening to spot
-* Pivoting from onsite to online delivery model
 * Need to innovate to stay competitive

 ---